"Years – years I spent there alone, without knowing what I was, or why I was there, without knowing that anybody cared!"

-Little Whinging is in Surrey, which is located to the south and southwest of London.
-It is almost certainly to be found in the far north-west corner of the county, in the small section which is north of the Thames since Harry takes a train from Paddington Station to get there (PS5).
+Number four, Privet Drive, is the home of Vernon and Petunia Dursley, their son Dudley, and (until July 27, 1997) their nephew Harry Potter.
+Privet Drive is a street in Little Whinging, Surrey, which is located to the south and southwest of London.
+Little Whinging is almost certainly to be found in the far north-west corner of the county, in the small section which is north of the Thames since Harry takes a train from Paddington Station to get there (PS5).
 Besides Privet Drive, the streets in the neighborhood are named Magnolia Road, Magnolia Crescent, and Wisteria Walk.

 Number four, Privet Drive, is described as large and square.
 It has a low garden wall in front, a garden behind with flowerbeds and a greenhouse, and several chimneys.
 The house was most likely built in the 1930s and is part of a subdivision of hundreds of similar houses.